-There is a lot of myth and disinformation surrounding CFDs, so here we will go back to the basics to explain what a CFD is and what are its implications for investors such as yourself.
+Over the past decade, CFDs (Contracts For Difference) have become the most popular way for online investors to trade stocks, commodities, indices and currencies.
+As with everything that grows so fast, there is a lot of disinformation surrounding CFDs.
+Here we will go back to the basics to explain what a CFD is and what are its implications for investors such as yourself.

 What is a CFD?

 CFD stands for “Contract For Difference”.
 To put it simply, a CFD is an agreement between yourself and a broker to pay each other the difference between the price of an asset (such as Gold, EUR/USD, Microsoft stock, etc.) at the moment the contract is made and its later price when you decide to terminate the contract, i.e. close the trade.